commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 We're proud to recognize our sponsors!

 - Your logos and descriptions will appear on our website and in our Annual Report according to your [tier benefits][].
-- These can be updated anytime through your Primary Contact to ensure they best represent your organization. [^update]
+- Logos and descriptions can be updated anytime through your Primary Contact to ensure they best represent your organization. [^update]
+- Sponsorships may be designated to support one or more specific Commonhaus Projects.
+Such designations will be acknowledged in recognition materials, and logos and descriptions may also appear on the supported Project’s website(s).

 **Logo Files** (URL or attached file name):